awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53recoveryreadiness-resourceset-resource.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ReadinessScopes`  <a name="cfn-route53recoveryreadiness-resourceset-resource-readinessscopes"></a>
-A list of recovery group Amazon Resource Names \(ARNs\) and cell ARNs that this resource is contained within\.
+The recovery group Amazon Resource Name \(ARN\) or the cell ARN that the readiness checks for this resource set are scoped to\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)